 WAS I VACCINATED FOR COVID 19?

-Over the literally tens of thousands of private messages on social media I recieved; the number one question everyone wanted to know was if I was vaccinated.
+Over the literally tens of thousands of private messages on social media I received; the number one question everyone wanted to know was if I was vaccinated.
 I was not.

 I’m not going to debate whether the vaccine is effective or not or if it would have even made a difference.
 My personal opinion is that we are each and every one of us driven by some level of fear when it comes to our actions.
 For some, it is the fear of not being vaccinated.
 For others, it is the fear of the unknown of the actual vaccine.
 I believe that it is truly a personal choice.

-For me personally there were lots of factors; life was busy, I work from home, I hadn’t been directly impacted by loss of a loved one due to CoVid, I don’t take any medications, and honestly, I thought I would consider it when they knew more about it.
+For me personally, there were lots of factors; life was busy, I work from home, I hadn’t been directly impacted by the loss of a loved one due to CoVid, I don’t take any medications, and honestly, I thought I would consider it when they knew more about it.

 WHAT I LEARNED IN THE HOSPITAL ABOUT COVID 19

-They know very little about CoVid 19.
-They are extremely short staffed.
+They admittingly know very little about CoVid 19.
+They have plenty of rooms (my entire wing in IMCU was empty most of my stay) but they are extremely short-staffed for multiple reasons.
 They do the best they can with the protocols they are given from the top.
 They treat every patient the same.

 On about day three; I learned of my medications and chose to speak up and discontinue a few of them.
 It was a scary decision; but after hearing from outside input and no real answers as to the benefits, I felt it was best.
 At first, I got push back from the nurses; why? what is your reason? why do you think that?